This Matariki freebie printable may challenge you. By playing it over again you will quickly improve. Try it.

 There are so many games and activities that can be played/ included in the reo classroom.
-Many will be talked about in future posts and included in the upcoming resources.
-However I wanted to focus on my all time favourite the “fortune teller” also known as “cootie catcher”- no I have no idea why it’s called that.
+I will include them in future posts and in upcoming resources.
+This focuses on my all time favourite the “fortune teller” also known as “cootie catcher”- no I have no idea why it’s called that.

 This is such fun and so versatile in every area of the curriculum.
 For second language learning it is the repetition of the questions and the replies that is a winner for me.

 If you wanted to scaffold the learning the kaiako could model the reo throughout the day by using the fortune teller and then the tamariki could have their own.